-- The amount has been taken into account as tax or net tax in an assessment. - The amount paid was tax, net tax, penalty, interest, or any other amount assessed. - The amount is the result of an appraisal or reappraisal of the value of goods, or a determination that the GST/HST applies to the goods by the Canada Border Services Agency (CBSA). - You are a GST/HST registrant and the amount paid in error resulted from an incorrectly completed GST/HST return which has been or will be corrected.
+- The amount has been taken into account as tax or net tax in an assessment. - The amount paid was tax, net tax, penalty, interest, or any other amount assessed. - The amount is the result of an appraisal or reappraisal of the value of goods, or a determination that the GST/HST applies to the goods by the Canada Border Services Agency (CBSA).

 If the CBSA appraises or reappraises the value of goods, the result may be that you paid the GST/HST in error, or more than what you actually owed.
 In this case, you have to apply to the CBSA for a refund of the amount.
 Rebate of GST/HST paid for goods imported on consignment, approval, or sale-or-return basis or for damaged or defective imported goods - If you import goods on a consignment, approval, or sale-or-return basis and export them within 60 days without having used or consumed them in Canada, except on a trial basis, you can apply to the CBSA for a rebate of the GST/HST you paid on these goods when you imported them.
 Similarly, if goods you import to consume or use are of inferior quality, damaged, or defective, you may be entitled to a rebate through the CBSA of the GST/HST you paid when you imported them.